 - 1. Identify the ICC activity as a "CFT Meeting" - 2.
 Participants should be listed and named (make sure the social worker, therapist, and child/family are all present) - 3.
-The intervention or activity conducted by the therapist - 4.
-Response or observed behavior from the CFT - 5.
-Progress towards goal and objectives - 6.
+Document if an Interpreter was needed at the CFT - 4.
+The intervention or activity conducted by the therapist - 5.
+Response or observed behavior from the CFT - 6.
+Progress towards goal and objectives - 7.
 The CFT Plan was reviewed/modified